kmix27/dsp/03-command_line.md

-rmdir directoryName(s) -- remove directory directory must be empty or this will error rm -rf directoryName(s) -- recursive delete directory -- remove directory and all of the files/directories it contains man + command -- pull up documentation for the command- exit documentation with q
+rmdir directoryName(s) -- remove directory directory must be empty or this will error rm -rf directoryName(s) -- recursive delete directory -- remove directory and all of the files/directories it contains man + command -- pull up documentation for the command- exit documentation with q up and down arrows -- cycles through commands,  up starts with most recent down starts with first history -- numbered list of commands use ctrl + r to search through history for text string ! + abbreviation -- runs the last command you ran with that abbreviation above + :p  prints the command that would run through bang bang instead of running it, adds to history so it can be executed via a !!
+!! --runs the last command executed
+! +number where number is the index in the history - runs that command ^f^F  sort of like edit>undo